tdavis6/dailySummaryEmail/README.md

 - QOTD: True or False.
 Enables the Quote of the Day. (optional, defaults to false)
 - HOUR: The hour to send the email. (optional, defaults to the time when the container started)
 - MINUTE: The minute to send the email. (optional, defaults to the time when the container started)
 - TIMEZONE: Timezone as a string.
-(Optionl, not required if a latitude and longitude or an address are given, but will override that timezone.
+(Optional, not required if a latitude and longitude or an address are given, but will override that timezone.
 Ensure that it is spelt correctly.)
 - LOGGING_LEVEL: Level for logging (optional, defaults to INFO).
 Options: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'.

 NOTE: You MUST provide either a coordinate pair or an address.